Identities and Vaults

 In order to make decisions about trust, we must authenticate senders of messages.

-Ockam Identities authenticate by cryptographically proving possession of specific secret keys.
+Ockam authenticate by cryptographically proving possession of specific secret keys.
 Ockam Vaults safely store these secret keys in cryptographic hardware and cloud key management systems.

 You can create a vault as follows: